ibm-cloud-docs/account/catalog-control-format.md

 ```
 {: codeblock}

-## Managing compliance information for your product
+## Managing compliance for your product
 {: #managing-compliance}

-After you add your controls, you must run a Code Risk Analyzer scan and add a Security and Compliance Center scan.
+You can add controls to your software to prove that it meets security and compliance requirements.
+To claim compliance, you must add inventory results from {{site.data.keyword.sysdigsecure_short}}.
+Only controls that are supported by {{site.data.keyword.sysdigsecure_short}} appear in the catalog.
+You can add controls from policies and import controls from module references.

-You must validate your version before you can run a Code Risk Analyzer scan or add a Security and Compliance Center scan.
+You must validate your product version before you can add inventory results from {{site.data.keyword.sysdigsecure_short}}.
 {: important}

-### Running Code Risk Analyzer scan
-{: #catalog-cra-scan}

-Scan your source code with Code Risk Analyzer to identify any security vulnerabilities that you need to address.

-1. Click **Run scan**.
-2. Wait for scan to finish.

-### Adding a {{site.data.keyword.compliance_short}} scan
+### Adding controls
-{: #submit-scc-scan}
+{: #add-controls-sw}

-To include controls with your product, you must add scans that you previously ran in the Security and Compliance Center.
-Security and Compliance Center scans determine adherence to regulatory controls.
-For more information, see [Running a scan on demand](/docs/security-compliance?topic=security-compliance-attachments#scan-ondemand).
+To add controls, complete the following steps:

-1. On the Manage compliance page go to **Add Security and Compliance Center scan** and select a profile that you previously scanned.
+1. On the Manage compliance page, select **Add controls**.
-1. Select a Security and Compliance Center scan.
+1. Select a {{site.data.keyword.sysdigsecure_short}} instance, then a policy.

-   If you don't see any scans, you need to run a scan in Security and Compliance Center.
-For more information, see [Running a scan on demand](/docs/security-compliance?topic=security-compliance-attachments#scan-ondemand)..
+    If you haven't provisioned a {{site.data.keyword.sysdigsecure_short}} instance yet, you must [set up one](/docs/workload-protection?topic=workload-protection-provision&interface=ui) from the {{site.data.keyword.cloud_notm}} catalog and [enable Cloud Security Posture Management (CSPM)](/docs/workload-protection?topic=workload-protection-cspm-implement&interface=ui) for your {{site.data.keyword.cloud_notm}} account.
+Then, complete the steps to [integrate with either an existing {{site.data.keyword.sysdigsecure_short}} instance or a new instance](/docs/workload-protection?topic=workload-protection-cspm-implement&interface=ui).
+    {: important}

+1. Select whether you want to add the entire policy or only a subset of controls.
+1. If you select to add an entire policy, continue to the next step.
+If you select to add a subset of controls, select the controls that you want to add.
+1. Click **Add**.

+### Adding inventory results from {{site.data.keyword.sysdigsecure_short}}
+{: #add-inventory-results}

+You can add inventory results from {{site.data.keyword.sysdigsecure_short}} so that users can see the claimed compliance when they evaluate your product in the catalog.

+In {{site.data.keyword.sysdigsecure_short}}, your inventory is updated once every day.
+You must deploy your resources and wait for the inventory to be updated before you add the inventory to your catalog listing.
+For more information, go to [Inventory](/docs/workload-protection?topic=workload-protection-inventory).
+{: important}

+To add inventory results, complete the following steps:

+1. On the Manage compliance page, click **Add results**.
+1. Select the {{site.data.keyword.sysdigsecure_short}} instance that you provisioned previously.
-1. Click **Add scan**.
+1. Click **Apply** to apply the latest inventory results.

-These results are displayed on your About page for your product as evidence that the controls that you listed for your product are validated as compliant.